 This revolutionary technology creates accessibility and looks towards the future.
 I am excited to provide this option to our supporters across all 50 states. #Bitcoin

-Rhodes is seeking to replace fellow Democrat Brad Sherman, who has represented the district since 2013 and is also looking towards re-election in 2002.
-During his time in office, Sherman has made several anti-crypto statements, including calling for a ban on digital assets, and referring to supporters of initial coin offerings as “charlatans and scammers.”
+Rhodes is seeking to replace fellow Democrat Brad Sherman, who has represented the district since 2013 and is also looking towards re-election in 2022.
+During his time in office, Sherman has made several anti-crypto statements, including calling for a ban on digital assets and referring to supporters of initial coin offerings as “charlatans and scammers.”
 Rhodes, an elementary school teacher, said she plans to use her time in Congress “fighting to keep Bitcoin innovation” in the United States.

 At the local level, many lawmakers coming out in support of pro-crypto legislation and other initiatives in the space have already won elections.
 Earlier this month, Eric Adams defeated his Republican opponent for the New York City mayoral race in a landslide, later saying he would begin accepting his paychecks in crypto and promoting the launch of the NewYorkCityCoin (NYCCoin).
-In Florida, Miami Mayor Francis Suarez was vocal about his intentions fo the city have “the most progressive crypto laws” prior to winning re-election on Nov.
+In Florida, Miami Mayor Francis Suarez was vocal about his intentions for the city to have “the most progressive crypto laws” prior to winning re-election on Nov.
 2.